x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android.md

 ![Screenshots showing warnings about certificate expiration.](../../media/sensitive-android-cert-warning.png)

 When composing an email in Outlook for iOS and Android, the sender can choose to encrypt and/or sign the message.
 By tapping on the **ellipses** and then **Sign and Encrypt**, the various S/MIME options are presented.
 Selecting an S/MIME option enables the respective encoding on the email as soon as the message is saved or sent, assuming the sender has a valid certificate.
+Outlook for iOS and Android can send S/MIME signed and encrypted messages to distribution groups; Outlook for iOS and Android enumerates the certificates for the users defined in the distribution group, including those in nested distribution groups, though care should be taken on the limiting the number of nested distribution groups to minimize the processing impact.

 > [!NOTE]
 > Outlook for iOS and Android only supports sending clear-signed messages.